EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-instantiate-a-multi-index-table.md

+---
-## How to instantiate a multi index table
+content_title: How to instantiate a multi index table
+---

 1. Include the `eosio.hpp` header and declare the `eosio` namespace usage
 ```